LondonHackspaceAI/common/Plans.md

     - path search in Julia (Sam)

     - what is coming up in the course?
-Is there an alternatives we should take?
+Is there an alternative we should take?
 (Christian)

   Mentioned but not written down during meeting: